sinanmohd/namescale/README.md

 go build ./cmd/namescale
 ```

-Run Namescale, here host is the tailscale ip address assigned to your node
+Run Namescale, here host is the tailnet ip address assigned to your node
 running namescale

 ```sh